SysKitTeam/docs-point/governance-and-automation/provisioning/content-and-structure.md

 {% hint style="information" %}

 **Please note** that:
+* **When copying Teams with Private Channels, owners of the provisioned Teams are set as Private Channel owners as well**
 * **Channels & channel folders are provisioned by Microsoft** 365 and visible only after the first post is made and by **navigating to the Files tab** in the Teams app
 * When copying files, **up to 20 files can be copied**
   * If **more than 20 files are detected**, they are **not copied and the Admin receives an email** stating that the Content will not be applied
   * Default & custom file templates are not counted toward the 20-file copy limit
+  * Private & Shared channel files are not copied

 {% endhint %}